Harry Struben

 Harry Struben, born Hendrik Wilhelm Struben and also known as Henry William Struben (9 October 1840, Lower Rhine, Germany – 18 October 1915, Rosebank, Cape Town), was a South African randlord.
 He was the brother of Frederick Struben; together they managed the first gold-mining operation on the Reef.
-They were the sons of Johan Marinus Struben (1806 Oosterwijk, Holland), a South African Republic official, and his wife Frances Sarah Beattie of Scottish origin.
+They were the sons of Johan Marinus Struben (1806, Oosterwijk, Holland), a South African Republic official, and his wife, Frances Sarah Beattie, of Scottish origin.
 Harry was born during a yacht trip along the Lower Rhine.
-His family emigrated to Pietermaritzburg in Natal in 1850, and moved to Pretoria five years after.
+His family emigrated to Pietermaritzburg in Natal in 1850 and moved to Pretoria five years later.

 Harry started as a transport rider, carrying goods between Natal and the Transvaal.
-In 1862 he bought the farm 'The Willows' on the outskirts of Pretoria.
+In 1862, he bought the farm 'The Willows' on the outskirts of Pretoria.
 He also took to prospecting and found deposits of gold, copper and iron.
-In January 1868 he was married Mary L. Cole and they raised a family of eight children.
-In 1872 he and a certain Piet Marais bought two farms in the Lydenburg district.
+In January 1868, he married Mary L. Cole, and they raised a family of eight children.
+In 1872, he and Piet Marais bought two farms in the Lydenburg district.
 Harry was elected to the Volksraad in October 1876, representing the constituency of Pretoria East.

-Having been hard hit financially by the First Anglo-Boer War (1880–1881) Struben embarked on mining ventures with his younger brother, Frederick.
-They founded the Sterkfontein Junction Mining Syndicate in 1884, exploring the farms Sterkfontein and Swartkrans.
-At the time their efforts focused almost entirely on quartz reefs, little realising that gold on the Witwatersrand was confined primarily to conglomerate beds.
-In August 1884 Fred came across a promising quartz outcrop on the farm Wilgespruit and it was named Confidence Reef.
+Having been hard hit financially by the First Anglo-Boer War (1880–1881), Struben embarked on mining ventures with his younger brother, Frederick.
+They founded the Sterkfontein Junction Mining Syndicate in 1884 and explored the farms of Sterkfontein and Swartkrans.
+At the time, their efforts focused almost entirely on quartz reefs, little realising that gold on the Witwatersrand was confined primarily to conglomerate beds.
+In August 1884, Fred came across a promising quartz outcrop on the farm Wilgespruit, and it was named Confidence Reef.
 The Transvaal government assisted in financing its exploitation in 1885, but the yields proved to be disappointing.
-Their mining activities attracted other fortune-seekers to the area, and the extremely rich Main Reef conglomerate was found on the farm Langlaagte in 1886.
+Their mining activities attracted other fortune-seekers to the area, and the extremely rich Main Reef conglomerate was found on the Langlaagte farm in 1886.